caghangir-1/Electrophysiological-Correlates-of-Lucid-Dreaming/README.md

 ### 📄 A small note

 If you find these methods useful in your own research, please consider citing the associated paper: https://doi.org/10.1523/JNEUROSCI.2237-24.2025

+### ⚠️ Axis labeling clarification in the published paper (Figures 4B2 & 6C)

+In the published paper, two figures contain unit labeling inconsistencies:
+* Figure 4B2: The y-axis label for Relative power change [%]
+* Figure 6C: The y-axis label for dPLI change [%]

+In both cases, the plotted values reflect **unitless ratio changes (e.g., –0.5 = –50% change)**, but were mistakenly labeled with a percent sign (%) without multiplying the scale by **100**.